Touch-Based Education: The Benefits of Interactive Learning in the Classroom

 How is Interactive Learning Commonly Implemented?

-Interactive learning is not something that classrooms can adapt to overnight, in that it requires adaption on the part of both teachers and students.
+Interactive teaching is not something that classrooms can adapt to overnight, in that it requires adaption on the part of both teachers and students.
 As part of that undertaking, all involved must get used to a more flexible and open-ended classroom process, complete with collaboration, freedom of choice, and adaptive course correction.

 Student-to-student collaboration is the best way to facilitate learning.
 Regardless of the subject, students are proven to learn more efficiently when doing so in a collaborative setting.
 This doesn’t necessarily mean group work or presentations, but also a quick consultation before answering a question or the use of online tools after class.